whermany/mirror-validation-protocol/README.md

 **Important:** This protocol is currently in development.
 We have manually run these processes to prove the hypothesis of the protocol.
 We are now developing automated means for other researchers and interested parties to run it themselves, with ease.

-✅ Phase 1 - Step 1 - YAML + runs validated
+✅ Phase 1 - Step 1 - YAML + runs validated<br/>
-⬜ Phase 1 - Step 2 - RSA prototype integrated
+⬜ Phase 1 - Step 2 - RSA prototype integrated<br/>
 ⬜ Phase 1 - Step 3 - analysis (community testing ongoing)

 ---